Instead of Morning Pages October 11-12

 Again, I really don’t know why I created this illustrated essay.
 Lamott’s writing is SO engaging and especially visual.
 I just “saw” the images in my mind in her text and I wanted to draw them out.

 This little exercise, though (and it is just an exercise in my sketchbook.
 Without Anne’s permission I would NEVER share this for commercial purposes), this little exercise was super enlightening for me.
-First, I was so very judgemental about the drawing, especially the humans, as I drew and inked it all up.
+First, I was so very judgmental about the drawing, especially the humans, as I drew and inked it all up.
 I wanted to give up a million times—my inner critic was screaming!

 But you know what?
-I kind of like it now!
+I kind of like it now.
 Someone said that a big part of being an artist who draws is to accept what comes out of your hand.
 I think I’m in a part of my drawing journey where I’m just beginning to let my “bad” drawing come out as it wants…

 The other thing I learned is that this feels like something I should do more of—tell stories and illustrate them in some way.
 Hmmm.